capitalone/DataProfiler/README.md

                 * is_enabled - (Boolean) Enables or disables histogram and quantiles
         * **float** - Options for the float columns
             * is_enabled - (Boolean) Enables or disables the float operations
-            * precision - Finds the lowest common denominator of float precision
+            * precision - Finds the precision (significant figures) within the column
                 * is_enabled - (Boolean) Enables or disables precision
+		* sample_ratio - (Float) The ratio of 0 to 1 how much data (identified as floats) to utilize as samples in determining precision
             * min - Finds minimum value in a column
                 * is_enabled - (Boolean) Enables or disables min
             * max - Finds maximum value in a column